orca-app/orca/Readme.md

 The following additional resources may also help you familiarize yourself with Orca and its APIs:

-- The [samples folder](./samples) contains sample applications that show various aspects of the Orca API and support library:
+- The [samples folder](./samples) contains sample applications that show various aspects of the Orca API and core library:
 	- [`breakout`](./samples/breakout) is a small breakout game making use of the vector graphics API.
 	- [`clock`](./samples/clock) is a simple clock showcasing vector graphics and the time API.
 	- [`triangle`](./samples/triangle) shows how to draw a spinning triangle using the GLES API.